API Documentation

 SeriesComparison

-Comparison of two timeseries relative to each other
+Comparison of two time series relative to each other

 compare_to_base_by_comment()[source]